 There are many different types of trusts in estate planning that provide various benefits to an estate plan, depending on what the overall goal is of the Settlor.
 The two most common types of trusts we see in estate planning are testamentary trusts and living trusts.

 A Living Trust is a trust that is created now, while the Settlor is alive.
 It is a separate document from the Last Will and Testament.
-The Trust is created to hold assets during the life of the Settlor and, upon the Settlor’s death, managed or distributed to contingent beneficiaries.
+It is created to hold assets during the life of the Settlor and, upon the Settlor’s death, managed or distributed to contingent beneficiaries.
 During the life of the Settlor, the Settlor is also the Trustee and the Beneficiary.
 Once the Settlor dies, a successor Trustee is appointed (per the terms of the trust document) and, in its simplest form, contingent beneficiaries become vested in their share of the trust estate.
-If done right, the Living Trust allows a person’s estate to pass to their beneficiaries without going through the probate process in court.
+If done right, it allows a person’s estate to pass to their beneficiaries without going through the probate process in court.
 The Living Trust can hold all kinds of assets, similar to the Testament Trust.

 Trusts offer the ability to the Settlor to control how their assets are distributed at death.
-For example, a trust can provide for graduated distributions to young beneficiaries.
+For example, they can provide for graduated distributions to young beneficiaries.
 Rather than a child receiving all of their inheritance at once, they can receive certain amounts at predetermined ages.
 A Settlor can also give a Trustee discretion to provide assets to a beneficiary for things like a down payment on a house, college, a wedding, or business venture.

 In an age of myriad family dynamics, a Trust can also allow for distribution to multiple beneficiaries in all sorts of different ways.
 For example, if a Settlor has remarried and wants to make sure to provide assets for a surviving spouse as well children from the first marriage.
 Or maybe a Settlor wants to make sure grandchildren have graduated distributions for college.
 The possibilities are endless.